azimuth-cloud/azimuth-config/environments/capi-mgmt-example/admin-guide.template.md

 This downstream repository still 'tracks' the upstream azimuth-config in the sense that updating the cloud-name CAPI management cluster involves syncing this downstream repository with the latest upstream config.
 (In practice, this should be done via a GitHub / GitLab [scheduled pipeline](https://azimuth-config.readthedocs.io/en/stable/deployment/automation/#automated-upgrades).)

 This repository defines a set of cloud-name-specific [config environments](https://azimuth-config.readthedocs.io/en/stable/environments/) which hold configuration overrides required for the cloud-name cloud (e.g. OpenStack network IDs, flavor names, etc).
-This config is organised into a `cloud-name-base` 'mixin' environment and one ore more 'concrete' environments, for the each CAPI management cluster deployed on the cloud-name system.
+This config is organised into a `cloud-name-base` 'mixin' environment and one or more 'concrete' environments, for the each CAPI management cluster deployed on the cloud-name system.

 In addition, the cloud-name config follows the recommended best practices for [managing secrets](https://azimuth-config.readthedocs.io/en/stable/repository/secrets/) and [storing infrastructure state](https://azimuth-config.readthedocs.io/en/stable/repository/opentofu/); therefore, both of these upstream documentation sections can be read as-is in relation to the cloud-name management cluster deployment.